linspace

 Operator with linearly-spaced values

-Creates a set of values using a start and end that are linearly- spaced apart over the set of values.
-Distance is determined by the shape and selected dimension.
+Creates a set of values using starts and stops that are linearly- spaced apart over the set of values.
+Distance is determined by the count parameter

 Template Parameters: